 Open to the public from 9 AM to 5 PM on Mondays through Saturday and hours from 10 AM to 5 PM on Sundays, admission is free.

-The hike from the parking lot up to the chapel offers close up views of the rock formations and for people who are handicapped and cannot make the hike, there is parking at the top.
+The hike from the parking lot up to the chapel offers closeup views of the rock formations.
+For people who are handicapped and cannot make the hike there is parking at the top.

 What can one plan if one is based in Sedona?
 Here are just some suggestions:

 - Jeep Tours

 - Hiking and River Tours